******* The Crucial Question (Metrology 2)

 Conclusions

 We see by this analysis that we can infer the use of the chambers by examining layout and different dimensions and how we can refine our tools and how we, by so doing, can connect with the living past.
 The contradiction between the uncomfortable passages and the roomy spaces they are leading to, between the low entrances and the high corbelled insulated side cells and huge central courts is the key to understanding their function.
-They even resemble the good cave experience, a narrow tunnel and then an unexpected huge space ‘in the earth’, impervious to the weather, to the ‘whole world’, like a cathedral.
-Also in caves people were buried, sometimes, possibly because they died there.
-I am convinced people died in the refuge chambers, over the ages, that that is what happened and what eventually made these places become associated with death and the dead (ancestry).
-The ‘Tomb of the Otters’ (Banks chamber) so near the ‘Tomb of the Eagles’, unexpectedly completely confirms my story of the refuge living space and of the dying in the chambers, the corpses were eaten by otters, new living floors were paved with flagstones to cover the carnage.
+They even resemble the good cave experience, a narrow tunnel and then an unexpected huge space ‘in the earth’, impervious to the weather, to the ‘whole world’, like a cathedral, selfbuilt.
+Also in caves people were buried, sometimes, and possibly because they died there.
+I am convinced people died in the megalithic refuge chambers, over the ages; that that is what happened and what eventually made these places become associated with death (bones) and the dead (ancestry).
+The ‘Tomb of the Otters’ (Banks chamber) so near the ‘Tomb of the Eagles’, unexpectedly completely confirms my story of the refuge living space and of the dying in the chambers.
+The corpses were eaten by otters, new living floors were paved over with flagstones to cover the carnage.
+I sat in there, it is still very well preserved.
+A whole neolithic family could have perished there and possibly their corpses when thawed eventually fell victim to the famished otters.

 The present presentation of the Atlantic Megalithicum as a cult of the dead is a regrettable misunderstanding of a brilliant era in possibly Europe’s earliest scientific civilisation which discovered the square, the cube, the sphere, geometry, Pi, Pythagoras, the calendar, eclipses and possibly things undreamt of.